near/near-api-js/BUN_MIGRATION.md

 ### What Still Works
 - ✅ Jest for testing (kept as-is)
 - ✅ Vitest for e2e tests (kept as-is)
-- ✅ ESLint for linting
+- ✅ Biome for linting
 - ✅ Changesets for versioning
 - ✅ Husky for git hooks
 - ✅ TypeDoc for documentation